 Skilled artisans have been practising hand spinning, weaving, and printing techniques for thousands of years and have been passed down through generations, preserving ancient craftsmanship and traditional knowledge.
 The industry’s products, such as sarees, shawls, fabrics, and garments, are not merely textiles but living expressions of India’s artistic and cultural legacy.
 The sector is also the second-largest employment provider, employing 3 million people directly and indirectly.

-India exports a wide range of hand-woven products, including mats and mattings, carpets, rugs, bedsheets, cushion covers, clothing, and silk scarves.
-The major export centres are Karur, Panipat, Varanasi, and Kannur.
+India exports a diverse array of hand-woven products, including mats and mattings, carpets, rugs, bedsheets, cushion covers, clothing, and silk scarves.
+The primary export hubs for these products are Karur, Panipat, Varanasi, and Kannur.
+In FY 2023–24, India’s exports of cotton yarn, fabrics, made-ups, and handloom products grew by 6.71%, reaching $11.7 billion, up from $10.95 billion in the previous year.

 Paithani sarees are a type of handwoven silk saree that originated in the Paithan town of Maharashtra.
 They are known for their intricate designs, which are often inspired by nature.
 Paithani sarees are also known for their luxurious feel, and they are often worn by brides on their wedding day.